All Episodes

 And I was not there.

-It's it's uh it's harassment.
+It's harassment.

-But once you've lived there, they've got a record of you living there, and any time they claim you come back, even if you're just there to work a day, they find you and they audit you and they want their money for it.
+And anytime they claim you come back, even if you're just there to work a day, they find you and they audit you and they want their money for it.

-And I talk to people that leave New York finally fed up and they're moving to Florida.
+And I talk to people that leave New York, finally fed up, and they're moving to Florida.

 I don't have to pay New York taxes.

-I explain the jock tax to him.
+I explained the jock tax to them.

-And if you go up on a Saturday and Sunday, you're still gonna have to prove to them you didn't do any work.
+And if you go up on a Saturday and Sunday, you're still going to have to prove to them you didn't do any work, even if all you did was go play golf.

 A lot of people don't understand how this works, but they're beginning to because they're beginning to be ensnared by it.

-So this I think it's fascinating story even.
+So this, I think it's fascinating.

 That's progress.

-Maybe there are people out there who think they deserve it and should pay more.
+Except, of course, class envy, maybe there are people out there who think they deserve it and should pay more.

-Super Bowl ticket demand is down, it's way down.
+Super Bowl ticket demand is down.

 Did you hear about this?

-Yeah, what happens is the league gives tickets, sells tickets to certain partners of the teams in the NFL and so forth, and after that there develops the secondary and tertiary market.
+Yeah, what happens is the league gives tickets, sells tickets to certain partners, the teams in the NFL, and so forth.

 They're having trouble maintaining face value.